-Alma Arango
+Directora Alma

 David was born in Cd.
 Juárez, Mexico, where he first immersed himself in the vibrant culture through folklórico dance during grade school festivals.
 Years later, at the University of New Mexico and witnessing the Miguel Caro Mexican Fiesta group, he was inspired to pursue folklórico dance.
 Under the guidance of Maestro Miguel Caro Zaragoza, David's passion for this art form blossomed.
 Now, as Maestro David, he dedicates his time to teaching folklórico dance to students of all ages, including Niños Folkloricos (ages 5-8), Intermediate Adults (ages 18+), and Beginner Adults (ages 18+).

-Alicia first began taking classes with Miguel Caro at his Old Town studio in about 1991 when she was ten years old.
+Maestra Alicia first began taking classes with Miguel Caro at his Old Town studio in about 1991 when she was ten years old.
 She started performing with the beginning youth class before making her way into Miguel Caro's Mexican Fiesta Company many years later.
 Miguel's humble, compassionate character and welcoming teaching style encouraged Alicia to develop a deep love and appreciation for the diversity of dances and cultures of Mexico.

 Alicia has been involved with the Ballet Folklórico Fiesta Mexicana as a performing group member, board member, and most recently as vice-president.
 Part of Alicia's contributions in preserving Miguel Caro's legacy was working with former dancer, Julia Archibeque-Guerra, and archivists at the University of New Mexico to establish the Miguel Caro and the Mexican Fiesta Dance Company Papers, 1982-2015.